To get your message out there, to get yourself out there, you have to market your abilities.

+I know, I know, you want to grow your following.
 And if you're in the flow, you're in the flow - keep getting your messages out there -

-Long-form content - or longer posts, posted less frequently, that is - is ranked higher on all Google searches (source).
+Long-form content - or longer posts, posted less frequently, that is - is getting ranked higher on all Google searches (source).

+Google is doing this for a reason - it's to combat spam websites, that tend to post more frequently with shorter length posts and content.
 So, Google uses positive reinforcement because that's what works according to Psychology Today, and it has started to reward virtual authors who post more meaningful posts (longer, richer articles).

 Rather than hustling and bustling out content, pay attention to what really counts: